Schlagwort-Archiv: Micro Management

 Example: All sales people follow the sales process with the conviction that anything is possible.
 Their credo is AIDAS.
 Why can’t this be improved through intensive cooperation?
 We need agile procedures.

 In the example, many facts remain unspoken: Sales people?
 Sales process?
 What is possible?
 AIDAS?
 What makes cooperation intensive?
 Agile?
-The sender knows more, but does not express it more comprehensive. - The receivers determine the content of the perceived
+The sender knows more, but does not express it more comprehensive.

 The exchange of ideas requires that everybody notices the thoughts of others.
 Since all people perceive through different channels, sometimes the spoken and sometimes the written word and sometimes a picture or a series of numbers are worth than a thousand words – as long as you do not miss the message.
 In any case, the target group is responsible for interpreting the statements.
 The path into consciousness uses the already existing thoughts and mental patterns of the target persons to enrich the contents with useful knowledge in their mind.